Vladimíra Marcinková

-Vladimíra Marcinková (née Ledecká, born 17 August 1991 in Levoča) is a Slovak politician, since 2020 a member of the National Council of the Slovak Republic, where she currently also serves as the chairperson of the Committee for European Affairs.
-She is currently a member of the SaS parliamentary club, also running for the party as a non-member candidate in 2023 Slovak parliamentary election.
+Vladimíra Marcinková (née Ledecká, born 17 August 1991 in Levoča) is a Slovak politician and, since 2020, a member of the National Council of the Slovak Republic, where she currently also serves as the chairperson of the Committee for European Affairs.
+She is currently a member of the SaS parliamentary club and ran for the party as a non-member candidate in the 2023 Slovak parliamentary election.

 Early life and career

 Marcinková was born in Levoča and originates from Spišský Hrhov.
 She studied law at the University of Pavel Jozef Šafárik in Košice.

 She worked as a volunteer on the campaign of Andrej Kiska in the presidential elections in 2014.
 Later, she joined the president's team, where she was the head of the regional policy department and was also in charge of innovation and the business environment.

 Politics

 In 2019, Marcinková was one of the founding members of the emerging party of former president Andrej Kiska, ZA ĽUDÍ.
 At its constituent assembly (September 28, 2019 in Košice), she was elected as a member of the party's presidency.
 In the parliamentary elections in 2020, she ran from 11th place as a candidate for ZA ĽUDÍ and entered parliament as a member of this party.
 In the elections, she received 15,567 preferential votes and after taking preferential voting into account, she finished in 6th place in the party.

 In the parliament, she was the vice-chairwoman of Committee for Human Rights and Minorities and a member of Committee for Social Affairs.
 In May 2021, she was elected by the parliament as the chairperson of the Committee for European Affairs and thus became the first woman to hold this position.

 In September 2021, together with the platform around the Minister of Justice Mária Kolíková, she left the party For the People, and in the SaS parliamentary club they created the platform For fair Slovakia, but they did not join the party itself.

 For a long time, she has been supporting the participation of women and young people in politics.